chrisgarcia001/Optimal-Adversarial-Path-Transportation/README.md

 #### Paper and Citation
 The full paper can be found [here.](https://www.tandfonline.com/doi/abs/10.1080/24725854.2018.1488306) If you wish to cite this work, please use the following reference:
-Christopher Garcia, "Optimal multiunit transfer over adversarial paths with increasing intercept probabilities", IISE Transactions, Vol. 50 Iss: 11, pp.989-996.
+Garcia C. (2018), "Optimal multiunit transfer over adversarial paths with increasing intercept probabilities", IISE Transactions, Vol. 50 Iss: 11, pp.989-996.